Stabilized Benders decomposition for energy planning under climate uncertainty: Introduction

 \item \textit{Regularization} restricting the MP to solutions close to a reference point, usually the current best solution, to avoid heavy oscillation \citep{Ruszczynski2003}.
-These methods are not limited to BD or stochastic programming and rather have their origins in general convex optimization.
-For instance, \citet{Linderoth2003} apply the $l_\infty$-norm to limit the maximum difference across all variables between a new and the current best solution of the MP; a method that has been previously introduced in a general optimization context in \citet{Marsten1975}.
+These methods are not limited to BD or stochastic programming but have their origins in general convex optimization.
+For instance, \citet{Linderoth2003} apply the $l_\infty$-norm to limit the maximum difference across all variables between a new and the current best solution of the MP; a method first introduced in a general optimization context in \citet{Marsten1975}.
 Level and proximal bundle methods originate from nonsmooth convex optimization and add a quadratic term to the objective function for stabilization \citep{Ruszczynski1986,Lemarechal1981}.
-A series of publications specifically applies these methods to mitigate the oscillation of BD \citep[e.g.][]{Ackooij2014,Zverovich2012}. \end{itemize}
+A series of publications applies explicitly these methods to mitigate the oscillation of BD \citep[e.g.][]{Ackooij2014,Zverovich2012}. \end{itemize}

-\item \textbf{Cut generation}: \citet{Magnanti1981} note that degenerate SPs, e.g. SPs without unique solutions, can generate a set of different cuts, all affecting convergence differently.
-To select strong cuts improving convergence, they propose to solve a modified version of the dual SP after the original SP.
-As a result, the method is most efficient, if the MP is difficult and the SPs are small.
+\item \textbf{Cut generation}: \citet{Magnanti1981} note that degenerate SPs, e.g., SPs without unique solutions, can generate a set of different cuts, all affecting convergence differently.
+To select strong cuts that improve convergence, they propose to solve a modified version of the dual SP after the original SP.
+As a result, the method is most efficient if the MP is difficult and the SPs are small.

 \end{itemize}